Home > Fertility services > Fertility for the over forties

 Here at Bridge, there are a number of ways we can help with IVF over 40 and help women have a successful pregnancy:

-Hormone therapy is used to stimulate the development of several follicles in the ovary.
+During an IVF cycle, hormone therapy is used to stimulate the development of several follicles in the ovary.
 These are collected as eggs, which are then fertilised in a test-tube ('in vitro') to create several embryos.

 After a few days in an incubator (between two and six), the embryos are carefully checked using a well-established grading system.
 The best one or two are transferred through the vagina to the uterus, where they are hoped to implant to begin a pregnancy.

 Success rates do decline with age, but we are happy to treat women up to the age of 45 with their own eggs, depending on consultation with one of our specialists.
-You should, however, bear in mind that after 44 there is a less than 5% chance of achieving a pregnancy, and around a 90% chance of miscarriage and genetic abnormalities.

-IVF with genetic testing
+Our Enhanced IVF programme with genetic testing

 Studies analysing the genetic and chromosome make-up of eggs and embryos have consistently found that the error rate increases with age.
 This is most clearly illustrated in the increasing risk of Down’s syndrome seen in older mothers.